The Strangers

 The Yggdrani

 Usually when rilmani fall from a state of Balance, they are rounded up by argenachs and taken to the Spire, where they’re demoted to plumachs in a degradation ceremony.
 When a rilmani falls on another plane, they might even become a weird hybrid being.
 But when an aurumach falls, they’re untouchable by the argenachs.
 Perhaps they became too independent in their striving towards the Balance.
 Perhaps they strayed too close to another plane of the Great Ring and lost their way.
-These beings become strangers to the Rule of Three, and often stray from their neutral alignments too.
+These beings become strangers to the Rule of Three, and may even stray from their neutral alignments.
+Three such rilmani are known as the Yggdrani, and while they lost their names and places in rilmani society, they have forged new and important roles for themselves.

 • Yggdrani, the ForagerWho seeks, preserves and plants the seeds of Yggdrasil